-These short flight reports once appeared in the site blog page - that's the one you enter via the 'what's new!' site navigation link.
-Just scroll down and stop at any kiting detail that appeals :-) There's a photo gallery down near the bottom of this page, too...
+These short flight reports once appeared in the site blog page, although that blog is no longer being published.
+Just scroll down and stop at any kiting detail that appeals :-) There's a photo gallery down near the bottom of this page, too.

 At the beach earlier in the year

 Club fly day had come around again, but the breeze on the coast was almost non-existent.

 Aren and I arrived shortly after 1 pm to find several big parafoils draped over the grassed area.
 And there was nothing in the air.
 A short time later, Henry had the light-wind parafoil up for a while, before it too succumbed and sank to the ground.
 The antics of failing foils can be a touch funny at times.
 A fold-up and flop isn't much to look at.
 However, seeing the big white four-cell kite almost gracefully distort and perform a complete slow roll was mildly entertaining for a moment :-) It all happened just 2 meters (6 feet) or so above the grass.